aimclub/Edulytica/README.md

 document and revealing whether the stated goals and objectives of the work have been achieved.

 ## Features
-- Data parser from ISU;
-- Data processor from telegram channels;
-- Data parser from WRC;
 - An algorithm for identifying changes in the text for analyzing AI text generation;
 - Fast APP is an application for interacting with trained models;
 - Code for highlighting goals and objectives using LLM;